 The leaves and flowers of prairie plants have some interesting and unique characteristics, but their hidden roots are the truly fascinating part of the plant.
 Each year the stem, leaves, and flowers grow then die back, but the root continues to grow, only going dormant in the winter months.
 Generally, the roots of a prairie plant go twice as deep as the height of the plant, so a 10-foot tall compass plant can have roots that dig as much as 20 feet down into the soil.
 During long, dry summers, these deep roots can actually reach groundwater.

 Prairie wildflowers are well suited for the summer sun, and wildlife are well adapted to using these plants for food and shelter.
-You can discover these wildflowers, how they interact with the ecosystem and more in our upcoming Prairie Wildflower Identification workshop on August 23.
-Visit our website for more details and to register!
+Visit the Center and take a hike through the prairie habitat to see our wildflowers!